MarcusWentz/scaffold-eth-2-template/README.md

 yarn install
 ```

-2. Run a local network in the first terminal:
+2. Generate a new test wallet for deploying contracts:

 ```
-yarn chain
+yarn generate
 ```

-This command starts a local Ethereum network using Foundry.
-The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `packages/foundry/foundry.toml`.

-3. On a second terminal, deploy the test contract:
+3. Deploy the test contract to a selected network:

 ```
-yarn deploy
+yarn deploy --network fluentTestnet
 ```

 This command deploys a test smart contract to the local network.
 The contract is located in `packages/foundry/contracts` and can be modified to suit your needs.
 The `yarn deploy` command uses the deploy script located in `packages/foundry/script` to deploy the contract to the network.
 You can also customize the deploy script.